Vibe Coding My Mom’s 4-Year Medical Mystery

 Healthcare fragments care across specialists and time.
 Each doctor saw a slice — dermatologist focused on skin, rheumatologist on joints, internist on general symptoms.
 No one had ever assembled the complete picture that Claude could analyze as a whole.

-What this reveals #
+What this reveals about diagnosis #

 The emotional toll of medical uncertainty doesn’t appear in any diagnostic manual — the sleepless nights, constant worry, the way chronic illness radiates outward, consuming the energy and peace of mind of everyone who loves the patient.